nagena/jquery.payment/README.md

 This function doesn't perform any validation of the month or year; use `$.payment.validateCardExpiry(month, year)` for that.

 ## Coming Soon:

-*Document Number Validator.
+Document Number Validator.

-*Debit Card.
+Debit Card(this is valid only for Mexico).

 ## Building